Cerithium atratum

 Natural History

-Cerith snails are biofilm and algae grazers: they use a long, file-like radula to scrape diatoms, cyanobacteria, detritus, and soft organic material from seagrass blades, sandy substrate, and hard surfaces.
+Cerith snails use a long, file-like radula to scrape diatoms, cyanobacteria, detritus, and soft organic material from seagrass blades, sandy substrate, and hard surfaces.
 They move constantly across available surfaces and are effective cleaners of seagrass blade epiphytes and benthic biofilm.
-In managed saltwater systems, cerith snails are widely used as a natural maintenance species for exactly this function.

 Ecological Role

-In the Seagrass Meadow, cerith snails are the primary mobile biofilm and epiphyte grazers on grass blades and substrate.
-Their constant grazing removes diatom and cyanobacterial films from seagrass blades, reducing epiphyte competition that would otherwise reduce photosynthesis in the seagrass.
+In the Seagrass Meadow, Dark Cerith is a primary mobile biofilm and epiphyte grazer on grass blades and substrate.
+Its constant grazing removes diatom and cyanobacterial films from seagrass blades, reducing epiphyte competition that would otherwise shade and reduce photosynthesis in the seagrass.
 This grazing pathway converts surface microbial production into snail biomass while keeping the grass blades cleaner and more productive.

 miniBIOTA Evidence

 Introduction context: No introduction event is formally recorded.
-Introduction method, source, and date of first introduction are all null in the database.
+Introduction method, source, and date of first introduction are all not documented.
 Self-arrival via live rock, seagrass material, or other marine introductions is possible; deliberate purchase and introduction as a saltwater cleaning crew member is also plausible, given how commonly cerith snails are sold for this purpose in Florida.

 Observation timeline:

-• February 11, 2026: Cerith snail observed and filmed actively laying eggs in the Seagrass Meadow.
+• February 11, 2026: Dark Cerith observed and filmed actively laying eggs in the Seagrass Meadow.
 Eggs described as small dots in a semicircular cluster pattern.
-Raw note: "Cerith snail observed actively laying eggs in seagrass meadow -- small dots in semicircular cluster pattern.
+Raw note: "Cerith snail observed actively laying eggs in seagrass meadow, small dots in semicircular cluster pattern.
 First time egg source confirmed.
 Observation also revealed that two distinct cerith snail species are present in the biome."
-Video evidence on record (obs-2026-02-11-0116).
+Video evidence on record.
+The egg-laying individual is now confirmed as Cerithium atratum.

-• February 17, 2026: Listed as date_last_observed in the species database.
-No dedicated Markdown observation file exists for this date; likely a follow-up check six days after the egg-laying event.
+• February 17, 2026: Listed as last recorded date in the species record.
+No dedicated observation record exists for this date; likely a follow-up check six days after the egg-laying event.

 Confirmed:

-• Cerith snail present and actively laying eggs in the Seagrass Meadow on February 11, 2026; video on record
+• Dark Cerith (Cerithium atratum) present and actively laying eggs in the Seagrass Meadow on February 11, 2026; video on record

 • Egg clutch described as semicircular dot-cluster pattern; first time egg source confirmed in the system

-• Two distinct cerith snail species present in the Seagrass Meadow simultaneously, per the February 2026 observation note
+• Two distinct cerith snail species were present in the Seagrass Meadow simultaneously, per the February 2026 observation note; the second is Unidentified Cerith Snail 2

 Inferred: